 The marital lifestyle is often used as a yardstick to aid in determining a reasonable amount of support.
 And if that’s the case, the amount you agreed to during mediation should be correct, no?
 Or is it fair to take into account your new salary since that’s what you’re earning now?

 All good questions an experienced San Jose divorce mediator like Joe will help you resolve.

-One of the things an experienced San Jose divorce mediator will do during your negotiations is come up with a number of options for you and your spouse to review and consider - with the goal of helping you both come to agreement.
+One of the things an experienced San Jose divorce mediator will do during your negotiations is come up with several options for you and your spouse to review and consider - with the goal of helping you both come to an agreement.
 But these aren’t the kind of options we’re talking about here.